jsenv/core/docs/url_resolution.md

 #### Node ESM resolution algorithm

-The code below would throw in a browser
+Without it, the code below would throw in a browser:

 ```js
 import "amazing-package"
 ```

-It must be resolved and transformed into
+To be compatible with browsers, "amazing-package" must be resolved and transformed into:

 ```js
 import "/node_modules/amazing-package/index.js"
 ```

+Jsenv does this by default.
-Jsenv implements the whole Node ESM resolution so the following logic can be used in your import specifiers:
+Moreover, the whole Node ESM resolution is implemented so the following logic can be used:

 - [Self referencing a package using its name](https://nodejs.org/docs/latest-v18.x/api/packages.html#self-referencing-a-package-using-its-name)
 - [Subpath exports](https://nodejs.org/docs/latest-v18.x/api/packages.html#subpath-exports)